 About the author

-DeJunne’ Clark Jackson, MA, MAT, MEd, CALT, LDT is the president of The Center for Literacy & Learning, a Louisiana-based 501c(3) nonprofit organization focused on literacy, birth through life.
+DeJunne’ Clark Jackson, MA, MAT, MEd, CALT, LDT is the president of The Center for Literacy and Learning, a Louisiana-based 501c(3) nonprofit organization focused on literacy, birth through life.